Dunedin to Stewart Island Travel Guide

 The southeastern corner of the South Island contains some of the least-visited parts of New Zealand, yet packs in the gems.
 The darkly Gothic harbourside city of Dunedin is a seat of learning and culture, influenced by the country’s oldest university and thriving Scottish immigrant traditions.
 Elsewhere it is all about wild nature.
 On Dunedin’s doorstep, the windswept Otago Peninsula is a phenomenal wildlife haven, mostly farmland but fringed with opportunities to see yellow-eyed and blue penguins, fur seals and albatrosses within 5km of each other.
 South of Dunedin there are yet more exemplary opportunities to see wildlife at its primal best along the dramatic Catlins Coast.
 Provincial Invercargill is the gateway to Stewart Island, New Zealand’s third island and superb territory for stepping back a few years and spotting kiwi.

-On Dunedin’s outskirts, Port Chalmers hangs onto a slightly bohemian, rough-around-the-edges feel, repaying a quick visit by combining it with the nearby Orokonui Ecosanctuary.
-Across the harbour, the Otago Peninsula packs in the wildlife highlights with penguins, albatrosses and seals all competing for attention with Larnach Castle and its fine grounds.
+On Dunedin’s outskirts, Port Chalmers Dropdown content hangs onto a slightly bohemian, rough-around-the-edges feel, repaying a quick visit by combining it with the nearby Orokonui Ecosanctuary Dropdown content.
+Across the harbour, the Otago Peninsula Dropdown content packs in the wildlife highlights with penguins, albatrosses and seals all competing for attention with Larnach Castle Dropdown content and its fine grounds.

-To the south, the pace slows along the untamed Catlins Coast, with yet more wonderful opportunities for spotting marine wildlife, but in an altogether wilder setting.
+To the south, the pace slows along the untamed Catlins Coast Dropdown content, with yet more wonderful opportunities for spotting marine wildlife, but in an altogether wilder setting.
 Hills cloaked in native forest come right down to a shoreline indented with rocky bays, long sweeps of sand and spectacular geological formations.

-New Zealand’s southernmost city is Invercargill, bordered by the rich pastureland of Southland’s farming communities.
-The city is the springboard for Bluff, the country’s oldest European town, and magical Stewart Island.
-Relatively few visit New Zealand’s third island, but those who do are rewarded by the extraordinary birdlife, particularly in Mason Bay and on Ulva Island.
+New Zealand’s southernmost city is Invercargill Dropdown content, bordered by the rich pastureland of Southland’s farming communities.
+The city is the springboard for Bluff, Dropdown content the country’s oldest European town, and magical Stewart Island Dropdown content.
+Relatively few visit New Zealand’s third island, but those who do are rewarded by the extraordinary birdlife, particularly in Mason Bay a Dropdown contentnd on Ulva Island Dropdown content.

 Kiwis from more northern parts delight in condemning the climate of the southern South Island, and it’s true that the further south you go the wetter and more changeable it gets.
 Come between November and April and you’ll experience daytime highs approaching 20°C and catch the best of the wildlife during the breeding season.